-The TC-SDTP has the capability to retransmit lost or corrupted data to ensure delivery of Service Data Units in sequence, without gaps or duplication, over a space link.
-This capability is provided by a retransmission control mechanism called the Communications Operation Procedure-1 (COP-1), which is defined in reference [4] and explained in 4.4.1.
-This procedure only guarantees complete delivery of Service Data Units over the space link and if the Service Data Units traverse a larger network of which the space link is an element, COP-1 does not guarantee complete end-to-end delivery through the entire network.
+The TC-SDLP has the capability to retransmit lost or corrupted data to ensure delivery of SDUs in sequence, without gaps or duplication, over a space link.
+This capability is provided by a retransmission control mechanism realized by the Communications Operation Procedure-1 (COP-1), which is defined in reference [4], when the Sequence-Controlled (Type-A) Service is used.
+This Service only guarantees complete delivery of SDUs over the space link, and if the SDUs traverse a larger network of which the space link is an element, it does not guarantee complete end-to-end delivery through the entire network.